Riot police clash with anti-G8 protesters in London

 Police chased groups of shouting protesters down Oxford Street and Regent Street, one of London's main shopping areas, to the visible shock of tourists before heading past the U.S. embassy in Mayfair, one of the capital's most exclusive areas.

-Nearly 1,200 police were mobilised to deal with the protests.
+Nearly 1,200 police were mobilized to deal with the protests.
 Police said they had arrested 32 people for offences including criminal damage, assault on police and possession of an offensive weapon.

 'RETAKING THE STREETS'